junjie1475/spec2017-on-iOS/README.md

 2. Use sideload app to sideload it.(if you don't have a computer, you can use scarlet or flekstore.)

 # How to compile it yourself
-1. You need to create a folder name ``Input`` under Spec2017 folder
-2. Create sub folders with naming like 502.gcc under the Input folder
-3. Copy all the spec2017 reference Input data to that sub folder according to the benchmark name
+1. Copy the input folder from the ipa file and paste it under `Spec2017/` folder.
-4. Add specbin/rary.a as static lib
+3. Add specbin/rary.a as static lib

 # TODO: How to compile spec benchmarks
 1. Modify all the benchmarks main Function/Program's name to name inside /specbin/specEntry.c file